A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: System Architecture and Model

 The main performance metric is the authentication accuracy, measured by whether the system can defend against spoofing attacks and recognize its owner.
 Specifically, we consider two types of attackers: \emph{passive} and \emph{active}. \textit{Passive} attackers~\cite{ndss_key} use their own data or samples from a large database to spoof the authentication system.
 This case is common since a random attacker may obtain a device lost by the victim.
 Without any prior knowledge on the behavioral pattern, the passive attacker can only retrieve data from a large public database and launch brute-force attacks to unlock the device. \textit{Active} attackers can directly and stealthily collect sensory data from the user's smartphone.
 This could be achieved by tricking the user into installing a third-party app.
 We further assume the powerful active attacker can generate the exact same gait pattern as the sniffed sensory data by programming an apparatus such as a robot~\cite{lego-robot}.

 One effective countermeasure to side-channel attacks is sensor data obfuscation~\cite{ndss_track}, which injects random noise to user-level apps so that malware cannot recognize sensitive operations.
 The noise level should balance the usability of benign apps while obfuscating malicious ones.
 Thus, to mitigate side-channel attacks, the obfuscation technique is employed in the target smartphone by wrapping the \texttt{SensorManager} API.
 For instance, Slogger~\cite{slogger} can inject noise into various sensor outputs.
-The noise is transparent to the authentication module, which is integrated in the mobile operating system.
+The noise is transparent to the authentication module.
 While applications (including malware) can only obtain obfuscated data through the wrapped interface, they can apply various denoising techniques to restore the original data.

-Finally, the communication between the device and the cloud is secured by SSL.
 Since our design is centered around on-device implementation, the cloud only plays a secondary role to provide samples from the negative classes.
 We assume cloud providers are honest but curious: they follow protocols but are free to use what they see to learn private information from users.